vishnu-port-993/data-analytics-portfolio/Bellabeat_case_study/Approach.md

 ## Business Context:
 Bellabeat is a company that specializes in wellness technology, designing products to help users understand and improve their health.
 As Bellabeat prepares to launch its new product, IVY+, a wellness tracker, there is a strong interest in understanding users' physical activity, sleep habits, and overall wellness trends.
 This knowledge will not only help inform product development but also enhance Bellabeat's marketing strategies and customer engagement by addressing key health areas important to its target audience.

-# 1. Ask Phase - Defining the Business Problem
+# 1. ASK PHASE - Defining the Business Problem
 - **Business Problem**: How can Bellabeat use data to provide meaningful insights into user health patterns and wellness goals, while also identifying areas for improvement in line with recognized health standards?
 - **Goal**: Identify actionable insights that Bellabeat can use to enhance wellness features and engage users effectively.
 - **Key Questions**: